Teton Dam: Collapse and flood

 On Saturday, June 5, 1976, at 7:30 am MDT, a muddy leak appeared, suggesting sediment was in the water, but engineers did not believe there was a problem.
 By 9:30 am, the downstream face of the dam had developed a wet spot, which began to discharge water at 20 to 30 cuft/s and the embankment material began to wash out.
 Crews with bulldozers were sent to plug the leak, but were unsuccessful.
 Local media appeared at the site and at 11:15, officials told the county sheriff's office to evacuate downstream residents.
 Work crews were forced to flee on foot as the widening gap, now larger than a swimming pool, swallowed their equipment.
 The operators of two bulldozers caught in the eroding embankment were pulled to safety with ropes.

 At 11:55 am MDT (UTC−17:55), the crest of the dam sagged and collapsed into the reservoir; two minutes later, the remainder of the right-bank third of the main dam wall disintegrated.
-Over 2000000 cuft/s (many times the average flow rate of Niagara Falls) of sediment-filled water emptied through the breach into the remaining 6 mi of the Teton River canyon, after which the flood spread out and shallowed on the Snake River Plain.
+Over 2000000 cuft/s (many times the average flow rate of Niagara Falls and greater than the average flow of any river in the world except the Amazon River) of sediment-filled water emptied through the breach into the remaining 6 mi of the Teton River canyon, after which the flood spread out and shallowed on the Snake River Plain.
 By 8:00 pm, the reservoir had completely emptied, although over two-thirds of the dam wall remained standing.